-The story of the City of Syracuse's new flag begins as many others do: the 2015 podcast from 99% Invisible host Roman Mars on City flag design.
+he story of the City of Syracuse's new flag begins as many others have: the 215 podcast on city flag design by 99% Invisible host Roman Mars.
 In his traditional style, Mars illustrates what constitutes good and bad flag designs of local municipalities all over the United States.
-While not called out specifically by name, the Syracuse flag fell under the category of "SOBs" - seals on bedsheets - and the video accompanying the lecture shows the city's flag in the background.
+While not called out specifically by name, the Syracuse flag fell under the category of "SOBs"-seals on bedsheets-and the video accompanying the lecture shows the city's flag in the background.